Maged-Elshaarawy/Maged-Elshaarawy/README.md

 ## Hi there 👋
 I'm a Communication Engineer with a passion for networking and a growing specialization in cloud computing.
 I recently completed the **AWS re/Start** program, building a strong foundation in cloud technologies and hands-on AWS skills.
-I'm also an **AWS Certified Cloud Practitioner**.
+I'm also an **AWS Certified Solutions Architect**.

 ---